 Liberal International Order in Trouble

 Professor Sir Adam Roberts, Senior Research Fellow in International Relations, University of Oxford, will deliver a Keynote Lecture on the contemporary decline of the liberal order, and call for a rethinking of liberal ideas and practices.
-The Keynote Lecture will open a workshop the following day.
+The lecture opens a workshop the following day to scrutinize the transformation of the contemporary international order.

 The term ‘liberal international order’ has become widely used – generally to refer to the international system that developed in the years after the end of the Cold War in 1989, or even to the whole period since the end of the Second World War in 1945.